k2view-academy/K2View-Academy/academy/Training_Level_1/01_Fabric_Introduction/1_1_Fabric_Overview.md

 # Fabric Introduction - Overview

-Congratulations on starting the first section of this course !
+Welcome to the first section of this course !